 Other WooCommerce Shortcodes

 There are some WooCommerce shortcodes that are not limited to a particular page and can be used anywhere you want.

 You can use this WooCommerce shortcode to list a set of recent products.

 You determine how many products to show on the page with the “per_page” attribute.
 The “columns” attribute can be used to control how many columns wide the products should be before wrapping.

-This WooCommerce shortcode can be used to display products that have been set as “featured” in WooCommerce.
+You can use this WooCommerce shortcode to display products that have been set as “featured” in WooCommerce.

 [featured_products per_page="12" columns="4"]

 This WooCommerce shortcode allows you to show a single product by ID or SKU.

 In order to find the ID of a product, you can hover over that particular product in the WooCommerce Products menu.

 This WooCommerce shortcode allows you to show multiple products by ID or SKU.